Soulace

 In most cases, the death of family member is handled by the spouse or the children.
 So, I analysed a second segment (relating to financial / official matters) where the deceased is a parent.

 Now that I had a fair understanding of the problem, it was necessary to look into the current state of the death-care services in India.
-For this purpose, I did a competitive analysis of some of the prominent service providers in India.
+For this purpose, I did a competitive analysis of some prominent service providers in India.

 • Kashi Moksha Incorporation, a funeral service, managed by a priest operating out of Varanasi.